sonambenakatti/idb/README.md

 ### Secrets

-Add config.ini file into the backend directory for API and DB secrets
+Add config.ini file into the backend directory for API and DB secrets so that `make unittest` will run without errors.